richardndungu94/vulnerable-auth-API/README.md

-# vulnerable-auth-API
+# Vulnerable-auth-API
 Intentionally-insecure-auth-api
-** Disclaimer**: This iAPI is insecure do not use it.It  contains vulnerabilities for cyber security research.
+** Disclaimer**: This API is insecure do not use it.It  contains vulnerabilities for cyber security research.
 ## Vulnerabilities Include
 -No input validation
 -Sensitive data exposure